 You will need to find the brake pads, which are located inside the brake caliper.
 The caliper is the part of your brake system that squeezes the brake pads against the rotor when you press the brake pedal.
 You’ll typically find the brake pads mounted on either side of the brake rotor.

 Use the flashlight to get a clear view of the brake pads.
 You should be able to see the surface of the brake pad through the openings in the caliper.
-Look for signs of wear, which can include:
+Look for signs of wear.

 Once you have a clear view of the brake pads, it’s time to measure their thickness.
 Place your ruler or caliper against the surface of the pad, ensuring it’s parallel to the rotor.
 Measure the thickness in millimeters (mm).
 The recommended minimum thickness for brake pads varies depending on the vehicle’s make and model, but as a general rule, many experts suggest replacing the pads when they reach around 3 mm or less in thickness.